tournament-js/typr/Readme.md

 # Typr :: Mutually Exclusive JS Type Testring

-The aim of this module is to completely partition the set of JS objects uniquely into exactly one type.
+The aim of this module is to completely partition the set of JS objects uniquely into exactly one type:

-Mathematically;

-∀X⊂JSObjects ∀x∈X ∃!t ∈ types s.t. typr["is"+t] where

 types = [Function, Object, Date, Number, String, Boolean, RegExp, Undefined, Arguments, Null, Array]

-I.e. for any set of JS objects, every element in this set has exactly one unique type where typr returns true for its typecheck.
+*Defn.* For any set X of JS objects, every element in X has exactly one unique type in T where typr returns true for its typecheck.

 Additionally, anything for which isNumber is true can be partitioned into 3 sub-types: